nguyenhoangdouyen/Churn-Prediction-And-Segmentation-Ecommerce-Machine-Learning---Python/README.md

 | **WarehouseToHome (Delivery Time)** | Wide distribution, average around 15-30 days, some exceeding 35 days | Mostly under 20 days, rarely exceeding 25 days | **Longer delivery times correlate with higher churn rates**.
 Optimizing logistics and reducing shipping time could enhance customer retention. |
 | **Complain (Customer Complaints)** | Two extremes: either 0 or 1, with ~50%-50% lodging complaints | Similar pattern, but most customers do not complain, complains only accoounts for 10-15% | **Churned customers have a higher complaint rate**, but many also leave without complaining.
 This suggests that some dissatisfied customers simply churn without providing feedback, requiring a more proactive approach. |
 | **DaySinceLastOrder (Days Since Last Order)** | Widely spread, most over 10 days, with many exceeding 20 days | Mostly under 10 days, rarely over 15 days | **Churned customers order less frequently**, meaning if they don’t make a purchase soon, they are likely to leave.
 A strategy to encourage repeat purchases, such as discounts for quick reorders, could be beneficial. |

+1. **The initial experience is a critical factor** → If customers are dissatisfied early on, they are likely to churn.
+2. **Lower cashback may reduce retention rates** → Consider adjusting cashback incentives or introducing alternative rewards.
+3. **Longer delivery times increase churn risk** → Optimize shipping logistics to shorten delivery times.
+4. **Many customers churn without lodging complaints** → Proactively gather feedback before they decide to leave.
+5. **Low order frequency is an early churn indicator** → Implement strategies like time-sensitive discounts to encourage repeat purchases sooner.